aniolm9/spectra/README.md

-# SPECTRUM
+# Spectra
 A C library for spectral estimation and signal processing.

-The main goal of SPECTRUM is to provide a C library that can be easily used in scientific programming to perform spectral estimation and other operations such as spectrum sensing.
+The main goal of Spectra is to provide a C library that can be easily used in scientific programming to perform spectral estimation and other operations such as spectrum sensing.